 A neurologist is a medical doctor with special training and skills in disorders of the nervous system.
-This includes diseases of the brain, spinal cord, nerves and muscles.
+This includes disorders of the brain, spinal cord, nerves and muscles.

-Paediatric neurologists are paediatricians with extra training in neurology who work on neurological problems in children.
+Paediatric neurologists work on neurological problems in children.

 Why your child might see a neurologist

 Your child might see a neurologist if it looks like she has problems with the brain, spinal cord, nerves and muscles.
 These problems could include:

 - cerebral palsy